(eye soe TRET i noyn)

 For patients unable to swallow the capsules whole, an oral liquid may be prepared with softgel capsules (not recommended by the manufacturers) by one of the following methods:

-Place capsules (softgel formulations only) in small container and add warm (~37°C [97°F]) water or milk to cover capsule(s); wait 2-3 minutes until capsule is softened and then drink the milk or water with the softened capsule, or swallow softened capsule.
+Place capsules (softgel formulations only) in small container and add warm (~37°C [97°F]) water or milk to cover capsule(s); wait 2 to 3 minutes until capsule is softened and then drink the milk or water with the softened capsule, or swallow softened capsule.

-Puncture capsule (softgel formulations only) with needle or cut with scissors; squeeze capsule contents into 5-10 mL of milk or tube feed formula; draw mixture up into oral syringe and administer via feeding tube; flush feeding tube with ≥30 mL additional milk or tube feeding formula.
+Puncture capsule (softgel formulations only) with needle or cut with scissors; squeeze capsule contents into 5 to 10 mL of milk or tube feed formula; draw mixture up into oral syringe and administer via feeding tube; flush feeding tube with ≥30 mL additional milk or tube feeding formula.

 Oral: Administer with a meal (except Absorica, which may be taken without regard to meals).
 According to the manufacturer's labeling, capsules should be swallowed whole with a full glass of liquid; do not chew or suck on the capsule.
-For patients unable to swallow capsule whole, an oral liquid may be prepared; may irritate esophagus if contents are removed from the capsule.
+For patients unable to swallow capsule whole, an oral liquid may be prepared (see Extemporaneously Prepared); may irritate esophagus if contents are removed from the capsule.
 Safety of once-daily dosing of isotretinoin has not been established and is not recommended.

 Should be taken with food, except Absorbica which may be taken without regard to meals.
 Limit intake of vitamin A; avoid use of other vitamin A products.
 Some formulations may contain soybean oil.